What is a 529 plan

 Alternatively, you can design your portfolio choosing between a mix of actively managed and index funds, matching your risk tolerance, timeline, and investment preferences.
 Some 529 plans offer guaranteed options, which limit your investment risk but also cap your upside.

 529 plan works similarly to the Roth IRA.
 You make post-tax contributions.
 And your investment earnings will grow free from federal and state income tax when used for qualified expenses.
 Compared to a regular brokerage account, the 529 plan has a distinct tax advantage as you will never pay taxes on your dividends and capital gains.

-Your State May Offer
+Your State May Offer a Tax Break

 Over 30 states offer a full or partial tax deduction or credit on your 529 contributions.
 You can find the full list here.
 If you live in any of these states, your 529 contributions can lower significantly your state tax bill.
 However, these states usually require you to use the state-run 529 plan.

 If you live in any of the remaining states that don’t offer any state tax deductions, such as California, you can open a 529 account in any state of your choice.

 529 funds can be used at any accredited university, college or vocational school nationwide and more than 400 schools abroad.
 Basically, any institution eligible to participate in a federal student aid program qualifies.
 A 529 plan can be used to pay for tuition, certain room and board costs, computers and related technology expenses as well as fees, books, supplies, and other equipment.